minhhai2209/forge-docs-snapshot/mirror/runtime-reference/web-trigger/index.md

 ### Generating a URL

 There are two ways to generate a webtrigger URL.
-If you are an administrator of an installation, you can run `forge webtrigger` via the CLI [webtrigger command](/platform/forge/cli-reference/webtrigger/).
+If you are an administrator of an installation, you can run `forge webtrigger create` via the CLI [webtrigger command](/platform/forge/cli-reference/webtrigger/).
 Alternatively, you can programatically generate webtrigger URLs via the [SDK](/platform/forge/runtime-reference/web-trigger-api/).

 ## Request